jordimontana82/fake-xrm-easy/README.md

 *  FetchXml implementation:
 *     DONE: Add support for arithmetic operators
+*     IN PROGRESS:  Add support for FetchXml aggregations
 *     TO DO:  Adding support for date operators...
 	-	Check the [Full list of done / to do condition operators](https://github.com/jordimontana82/fake-xrm-easy/blob/master/FakeXrmEasy.Tests.Shared/FakeContextTests/FetchXml/ConditionOperatorTests.cs#L19-L110) and feel free to add missing ones!
-*     TO DO:  Add support for FetchXml aggregations
 *  Increase test coverage